RTAG NW Assumption of Command

 |0

-This work, RTAG NW Assumption of Command [Image 5 of 5], by PO1 Andrew Gordon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, RTAG NW Assumption of Command, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.